riccim94/ASCATCATA/README.md

 ## The functions available

-The ASCATCATA package offers a main function to apply an ASCA decomposition on datasets from dynamic sensory analysis and offers a set of functions to plot, interpret, and validate the results of the analysis.
-The decomposition applied consists of assuming a Gaussian distribution after applying a unit scale normalization to the interval considered.
-The decomposition is applied for each combination of unit of time and, when available, sensory attributes asked.
+The ASCATCATA package offers a main function to apply an ASCA decomposition on datasets from dynamic sensory analysis.
+It offers a set of functions to plot, interpret, and validate the analysis results.

+ASCA analysis (Smilde et al. 2012) consists of applying the same general linear model (GLM) decomposition for each variable of the dataset at the time.
+In the present case, to deal properly with time-resolved datasets, the decomposition is applied for each combination of time unit and parameter available.
+The glm decomposition is applied without the application of a link function and assuming a Gaussian distribution of the residuals.
+The decomposition is applied to data after a unit scale normalization step.
+From the decomposition applied to each sub-unit of the dataset, it is possible to estimate a coefficient for each level of all the factors included in the glm model.
+The second step of the ASCA framework consists of the construction of *n* matrices of dimension [*k*,*m*], where *n* is the number of factors included in the model, *k* is the number of levels of each factor respectively and *m* is the total number of the glm decomposition applied.
+Each matrix is treated adopting a matrix decomposition based on SVD and the final values are analyzed as a Principal Component Analysis (PCA), assigning scores values to the levels of the factor considered, loading values to the combination between time units and sensory descriptors.

 The package offers a set of functions to analyze three different kinds of dynamic sensory analysis:
 * asca_ti: To analyze data from Time Intensity (TI) analysis